hananeouhammouch/MlOps-AzureML/README.md

 **Step 3: Deploy the Best Model**

- 1. Where we deploy the best Model from the previous Auto ML experiment by enabling Authentication and using Azure container instance (ACI)
+ 1. Where we start by deploying the best Model from the previous Auto ML experiment by enabling Authentication and using Azure container instance (ACI)

+*Figure 5 :Experiments / auto-ml-exp / Run 4 (Run 75 deployment)*
 ![Deployment-Best-Model](Deployment-Best-Model.PNG "Deployment-Best-Model")

  2. To finally create the endpoints after the deployment completed